anutron/behavior/Docs/Delegator.md

 1. eventTypes - (*string* or *array*) The event type this trigger monitors. *It is not advised to ever use mouseout or mouseover*.
 2. name - (*string*) The name of this trigger.
 3. handler - (*function* or *object*) The event handler for this trigger.
-Passed the element, the event, and an instance of [Behavior.API][].
+Passed the element, the event, and an instance of [BehaviorAPI][].
 See Note about extended declaration for this argument.
 4. overwrite - (*boolean*) If *true* and a trigger by this name already exists, it will be overwritten.
 Defaults to *false*.

 ### Alternate Arguments